kingdom-of-ash/GeeselingUnited/README.md

 ### Presenting, GOSLING TWO!

 **2. Sophia Tatlongnaria**
 > Hello!
 My name is Sophia and I am currently a senior at Father Leo J. Austin Catholic Secondary School.
 I have a strong interest in engineering and am so grateful to be here for my very first hackathon!
-A little bit about me is that I enjoy listening to music, and watching anime, and my favourite science is physics :P. While here at Technova I am looking forward to learning new things and making new connections with others.
+A little bit about me is that I enjoy listening to music and watching anime, and my favourite science is physics :P. While here at Technova I am looking forward to learning new things and making new connections with others.

 ### And, the FINAL GOSLING!